-Adrian Horzyk horzyk@agh.edu.pl

-AGH University of Science and Technology Krakow, Poland
+Adrian Horzyk horzyk@agh.edu.pl AGH University of Science and Technology Krakow, Poland

 K-Nearest Neighbors (KNN) is a classifier that belongs to the group of lazy algorithms, i.e. those that do not create an internal representation of knowledge about the problem based on the data, but search for a solution after the sample presentation.
-The method require to store all training patterns for which it determines the distance model first, and next use it for a give task, e.g. classification.
+The method require to store all training patterns for which it determines the distance to the test pattern.